John Jeremiah Ahearne

 Welcome to my website

-I am a qualified and accredited counsellor with clinics across Angel Islington, Holborn, Bond Street, Harley Street, Cavendish Square, Oxford Street, the West End, and Marylebone.
+I am a qualified and accredited counsellor with clinics across Angel, Islington, Holborn, Bond Street, Harley Street, Cavendish Square, Oxford Street, the West End, and Marylebone.

 I am committed to providing counselling, psychotherapy, and talking therapy in a safe, confidential, and non-judgmental environment.
 I work with individuals and couples using an open-ended counsellor approach or for an agreed-upon period to enable you to enhance your life experience(s) and live them more fully.